RominaH/RominaH.github.io/_pages/presentations.md

 nav_order: 3
 ---

 🎤 **My Slogan, My Choice: Rhetorical figures and slogan constructions.** 2026. _RhetCanada._ Waterloo, ON.
-May 30.
+30 May.

 🎤 **How to pay the cat tax: a constructionist approach to multimodal social media constructions.** 2026. _Rhetoricon Symposium._ Waterloo, ON.
-May 28.
+28 May.

 🎤 **Metaphors and evaluation: The role of figurative language in negative opinion.** 2025. _Canadian Linguistics Association._ Montreal, QC.
 With Amber Rynearson, Vanja Vekic Chen, and Maite Taboada.
-June 5.
+5 June.

 🎤	**Integrating Social Movements and Construction Grammar: The BARAYEX Construction as a Discursive Practice in the 2022 Jina Amini Movement.** 2025. _Canadian Linguistics Association._ Montreal, QC.
-June 4.
+4 June.

 🎤 **Crosslinguistic Productivity and Intracommunity Dialogue.** 2025. _LinguisticsNew._ Vancouver, BC.
 16 May.